whenbellstoll/AvianEngine/Documentation/Core Docs/ViewPort.md

 # ViewPort
 The ViewPort acts as the camera of a particular GameNode.
 It is defined by a rectangle and cannot be placed out of bounds.
-By default there is only one viewport per GameNode.
+By default there is only one ViewPort per GameNode.
+ViewPorts can also be used as render targets for mind boggling effects, but this is not an intended use case.

 ## Fields:
 | Type    | Name      | Description |